-For the future work we assume extending the concept of SMT-based approach for MAPF^{\mathcal{R}} with other cumulative cost functions other than the makespan such as the sum-of-costs [21].
-We also plan to extend the node generation scheme to directional agents where we need to add the third dimension in addition to space (vertices) and time: direction (angle).
-We also regards the work in MAPF^{\mathcal{R}} as stepping-stone to multi-robot motion planning in continuous configuration spaces [12].
+We plan to extend the RDD generation scheme to directional agents where we need to add the third dimension in addition to space (vertices) and time: direction (angle).
+The work on MAPF^{\mathcal{R}} could be further developed into multirobot motion planning in continuous configuration spaces [14].